mrmans0n/clusterer/README.md

 }
 ```

-### In your MapFragment or wherever you have a reference to the GoogleMap object
+### Where you have a reference to the GoogleMap object

 In the class you are using the GoogleMap object, you must instance the **Clusterer** object.